 The cyber security landscape has changed drastically in the past couple of years.
-The number and nature of attacks have been changed and new targets emerged for cybercriminals.
-Cyber security tools, solutions, and technologies have evolved as the attacks.
+The number and nature of attacks have changed and new targets emerged for cybercriminals.
+Cyber security tools, solutions, and technologies have evolved as attacks.
 The Covid-19 pandemic posed new challenges for organizations, governments, and institutions as the way of operation changed.

 The adoption of remote working culture increased the number of threats and raised the need to focus more on the security of data and information.
 Data breach and ransomware attack incidents soared as many organizations were not prepared for the situation.
 This led to the implementation of strict security measures and the organizations need to continue to take stringent measures to ensure data safety.
 Even businesses in the healthcare industry need to ensure the safety of data.
 They need to check out what is healthcare cybersecurity and how they can implement it in their business for safety.

-The demand for sophisticated and innovative cyber security solutions is expected to increase in the coming years.
+The demand for sophisticated and innovative cybersecurity solutions is expected to increase in the coming years.
 According to the report published by Allied Market Research, the global cyber security market is expected to reach $304.91 billion by 2027.

 Following are the trends to look forward to in the coming year.